 A limited company in financial trouble has five main options.

-Just to say when I talk about saving the business, I don’t necessarily mean saving the limited company.
+When I talk about saving the business, I do not necessarily mean saving the limited company.
 I mean saving the business within the limited company.
 Sometimes you can keep the trade going and the employees together by carrying on the trade in a new limited company.

 So, the five options are:

-So, the red line marks where the limited company survives or not.
+The red line marks where the limited company will survive or not.

-When I first meet a new client, they often don’t know what they need to do or what the options are but broadly they fall into two categories.
+When I first meet a new client, they often do not know what they need to do or what the options are but broadly they fall into two categories.

 So what are the options in some more detail.